 Telegram launched in Russia back in 2013, and it has been growing steadily since then.
 It may not have claimed the messaging crown yet, but these features may put it over the top.
 Just like with WhatsApp, you can easily share files, locations, and media through Telegram.
 You can also share files up to 2GB over Telegram, which is massive compared to the 100MB cap on WhatsApp.
 If a group of 256 isn’t quite enough for you, Telegram allows for groups as large as 200,000 users.

-Right now, you can set up a group voice call and talk to your friends, but the group video call feature is still in beta testing.
+Right now, you can set up a group voice call and talk to your friends, and there’s a new screen sharing feature that can make Telegram a more viable Zoom alternative for some users.
 Users can sign up for different channels, too, which means that an administrator can broadcast one-way messages for all to read.
 Telegram is an open-source app, which has led to users creating new clients such as Telegram X. It’s essentially the same skeleton of an app, just with a new, revamped UI on top.

 In the battle of WhatsApp vs. Telegram vs. Signal, Signal offers the shortest list of integrated features.
 You can do the basics as far as messaging goes, but you can only send images up to 6MB and files up to 100MB.
 Signal supports groups of up to 1,000 users at a time, which tops WhatsApp but doesn’t come close to Telegram.
 As expected, Signal is rolling out new features to keep hold of the users leaving WhatsApp.
 You can now add eight people to a video call rather than five, and a new low-data call mode makes it easier to stay under your monthly cap.